 The Company established a remuneration committee on April 2011 with written terms of reference in compliance with the CG Code of the GEM Listing Rules.
-The RC comprised INEDs, namely Mr. Lim Haw Kuang (who was appointed on 4 August 2021), Mr. Lui Ho Ming Paul (who was appointed on 4 August 2021), Mr. Chu Kin Ming, Mr. Chan Wai Cheung Admiral (who resigned on 4 August 2021), Mr. Chiam Tat Yiu (who was the chairman of the remuneration committee until his resignation on 4 August 2021) and Mr. Cha Ho Wa (who retired on 29 September 2021).
+The RC comprised INEDs, namely Mr. Lim Haw Kuang, Mr. Lui Ho Ming Paul and Mr. Chu Kin Ming.
 The committee is chaired by Mr. Lim Haw Kuang.